erlang/rebar3/CONTRIBUTING.md

     io_lib:format("~p", [Reason]).
 ```

-Providers are then listed in `rebar.app.src`, and can be called from
+Providers are then listed in `rebar.app.src.script`, and can be called from
 the command line or as a programmatical API.

 All commands are therefore implemented in standalone modules.
 If you call